sjhloco/ip_auto_lab/build_fabric/README.md

     - first_po: integrar
     - last_po: integrar

-From the values in the *services_interface.yml* file a new per-device (border and leaf) data model is created by the *format_dm.py* custom filter plugin.
+From the values in the *services_interface.yml* file a new per-device data model is created by the *format_dm.py* custom filter plugin.
 An example of the data model is shown below:
 ```bash
 {
     "descr": "L3 > DC1-SRV-MON01 nic1",